 From Split to Dubrovnik by car via D8 and E65

 What is the driving distance between two cities?
 What is the quickest way to drive from Dubrovnik to Split?
 If you are getting off a flight or by ferry from Italy (Bari to Dubrovnik or Ancona to Split) you will probably travel by car.

 Travelers with cars can also find more info on my getting to Split by car page.
 If you are going to hire a car make sure to take advantage of discount car rentals from Split, and if you’re looking for car rentals from Split airport to reach Dubrovnik, take advantage of budget deals.

 Regardless of whether you rent a car or travel in your own, in both cases you have two driving options:

 - Driving along the coastal road indicated as D8 from Split via Omis, Makarska to Ploce (border Croatia – Bosnia and Herzegovina), and from there all the way to Dubrovnik.
 This is a rather economic route without toll charges.
 The approximate costs are about € 30 with a petrol vehicle.

 - The distance is 212 km (132 miles).
 The coastal road is probably the slowest option, but it’s certainly more rewarding offering breathtaking views.
 This scenic route will take about 4 hours, including crossing into Bosnia-Herzegovina (USA citizens must have a passport).
 Read more about Neum corridor on my Dubrovnik County page!

 - The second option is taking highway E 65 highway and D8 coastal road.
 This route is faster, but the distance is 236 km with 87 km on motorways.
 Traveling from Split to Dubrovnik via E65 and D8 will take about 3 hours and 20 minutes.
-The cost is about €41, including highway toll € 5,38 (please keep in mind that highway toll prices are subject to change).
+The cost is about €41, including highway toll € 5,38.

 Split to Dubrovnik by Car Rental